Park Beom-kye

-Park Beom-kye (Korean: 박범계; Hanja: 朴範界; born 27 April 1963) is a South Korean politician who served as Minister of Justice under President Moon Jae-in from 2021 to 2022 and a three-term parliamentarian representing Daejeon from 2012.
+Park Beom-kye (Korean: 박범계; Hanja: 朴範界; born 27 April 1963) is a South Korean politician who has served in the National Assembly representing Daejeon since 2012.
+He also served as the Minister of Justice under President Moon Jae-in from 2021 to 2022.

 After passing the bar exam and completing subsequent training at the Judicial Research and Training Institute, Park began his career as a judge at Seoul Central District Court.
 In 1998 he was transferred to Jeonju District Court and in 2001 to Daejeon District Court.

 In October 2002, Park ended his career at the court to join the presidential campaign of Roh Moo-hyun, who was expected to lose the election.
 After Roh's victory in the 2002 South Korean presidential election, Park continued to work for Roh as a member of his transition team and as a secretary at the Office of the President.

-After failing to gain his party's nomination for the general election in 2004 or bi-election in 2007, Park finally became the party's candidate in the 2008 election.
+After failing to gain his party's nomination for the general election in 2004 or by-election in 2007, Park finally became the party's candidate in the 2008 election.
 In 2012 he ran again for the same constituency and has represented Daejeon in the National Assembly since.